TheThinkingHome/Automations/blueprints/template/entinty_sentinel_2.md

 ## Setting Up the Sensor

-This is a **template** blueprint, so importing only registers it; there is no Create button.
-It becomes a sensor through a `use_blueprint` entry in a package file.
+This is a **template** blueprint, so importing only registers it; there is no _Create_ button.
+It becomes a sensor through a `use_blueprint` entry in your configuration.
 The whole setup is four steps:

 1. **Enable packages** (once, if you have not already).
 In `configuration.yaml`: